broadinstitute/SatMut_ASM_Parser/README.md

 	j) refSamples:

-	refSamples = c('Sample01','Sample02','Sample03') # reference samples are those that were not selected. e.g. early time point (ETP) samples.
+	refSamples = c('Sample01','Sample02','Sample03') # It needs 3 elements.
+The reference samples are those that were not selected. e.g. early time point (ETP) samples.
+If you don't have 3 reference samples, repeat your reference sample name(s) to make a 3-element array.

 	k) lowCountCutForRef: